Skip to content

 • Enhanced Glycemic Control: Dulaglutide significantly lowers HbA1c levels by stimulating glucose-dependent insulin secretion and reducing inappropriate glucagon output.

-• Cardiovascular Risk Reduction: Clinical trials demonstrate that Dulaglutide reduces the risk of major adverse cardiovascular events (MACE) in adults with type 2 diabetes and established cardiovascular disease.
+• Cardiovascular Risk Reduction: Clinical trials demonstrate that the peptide reduces the risk of major adverse cardiovascular events (MACE) in adults with type 2 diabetes and established heart disease.

-• Beta-Cell Function Preservation: Research indicates that GLP-1 receptor agonists may help protect and preserve pancreatic beta-cell function over time.
+• Beta-Cell Function Preservation: Research indicates that GLP-1 receptor agonists may help protect and preserve pancreatic beta-cell function over time by reducing cellular stress.

 • Improved Fasting Glucose: The extended half-life of this peptide ensures steady-state concentrations that effectively lower both fasting and postprandial blood glucose levels.